Ahmed Best

 Ahmed Best (born August 19, 1973) is an American actor, comedian and musician.
-He is known for providing motion capture and the voice of the character of Jar Jar Binks in the Star Wars franchise.
+He is known for providing the voice and motion capture for the character Jar Jar Binks in the Star Wars franchise.

-Best likewise collaborated with director George Lucas in three films and seven episodes of the cartoon show, Star Wars: The Clone Wars.
-He won the Annie Award for Voice Acting in an Animated Television Production for lampooning Jar Jar Binks in Robot Chicken: Star Wars Episode II.
+Best likewise collaborated with director George Lucas in three films and seven episodes of the animated show Star Wars: The Clone Wars.
+He won the Annie Award for Voice Acting in an Animated Television Production for portraying Jar Jar Binks in Robot Chicken: Star Wars Episode II.
+He also voices Roux, a powerful mythical being in the video game South of Midnight.

 Early life

+1973-1993: Childhood and education

 Ahmed Best was born in New York City on August 19, 1973.
-Born in Roosevelt Hospital, he lived the majority of his formative years in the Soundview section of the Bronx, before moving to Maplewood, New Jersey in 1984.
+Born in Roosevelt Hospital, he lived the majority of his formative years in the Soundview section of the Bronx.
+Best and his family moved to Maplewood, New Jersey in 1984.
 He attended Columbia High School, graduating in 1991.
 He then studied percussion at the Manhattan School of Music.

-He is the younger brother of Dunia Best Sinnreich, lead singer and co-founder of Brave New Girl, Dubistry and Agent 99 and formerly with The Slackers.
+Best is the younger brother of Dunia Best Sinnreich, lead singer and co-founder of Brave New Girl, Dubistry and Agent 99 and formerly with The Slackers.

 Career

+1994-1995: Early work

-In 1994, Best joined the acid jazz group The Jazzhole.
+In 1994, Best joined the acid jazz group the Jazzhole.
 He contributed to the success of the group for two years.
 He co-wrote and co-produced three albums for the group including The Jazzhole, And the Feeling Goes Around, and The Beat is the Bomb.
 In 1995, he co-wrote and co-produced Escape by Bill Evans.

-In 1995, he joined the Obie Award winning cast of Stomp.
+In 1995, he joined the Obie Award-winning cast of Stomp.
 He toured with the cast of Stomp throughout the US and Europe.

+Star Wars

+1997-2014: Star Wars prequel trilogy and The Clone Wars

 In 1997, after casting director Robin Gurland had observed his flexible, athletic movements in Stomp, Ahmed was cast as Jar Jar Binks in the Star Wars prequel trilogy (1999–2005).
-He reprised the role on the Star Wars–themed episode of Robot Chicken (as well as its sequel), Star Wars: The Clone Wars, and on an episode of Stephen Colbert's The Colbert Report.
-Best said he put a lot of himself into the character, so when Jar Jar drew hostility from audiences, it sometimes extended toward the actor or he otherwise interpreted it personally.
-The character of Jar Jar Binks was so disliked that Best considered suicide.
-Best later appeared with fellow Star Wars alumni Dee Bradley Baker, James Arnold Taylor, and Daran Norris on the TV show Big Time Rush.
+His first audition for George Lucas "was a motion-capture session."
+He wore a full body suit on set during principal photography and originally, it was planned to only animate his character's head.
+Best described his character as, "A loyal, honest, innocent character who really means well."
+His involvement on the production is featured in the 2001 documentary, The Beginning: Making Star Wars Episode I.